 What they’re saying

-"Looking at the way he set up the first goal and scored the second one, you can see that he has found his feet in the Bundesliga.
-He has more confidence now because he's performing well." - Die Adler coach Oliver Glasner following Lindstrom's match-winning performance against Gladbach
+"You can see that he has found his feet in the Bundesliga.
+He has more confidence now because he's performing well." - Frankfurt head coach Oliver Glasner

 Lindstrom: "Eintracht has crazy fans.
 I love this club!"